DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop3/Part_III.md

 ## Exercise 4 `Filtering(...)`

-If you remember from last time, we made our first plot of
+If you remember from last time, we made our first plot of artifacts summarized by category

+but when we do artifacts by type, we have too many options.

+So let's filter by Category so we can look at different types.

 ## Exercise 5 `ggplot` -- the grammar of graphics